Fishy Business: How We Reeled in Sardine-Tastic Centerpieces for ‘Noises Off’ Opening Night!

 First the fish...

-Find a simple but fun sardine drawing, then print, cut, and glue the fish to a thin foam board.
+Find or create a simple but fun sardine drawing, then print, cut, and glue the fish to a thin foam board.
 We had some old remnant pieces laying around from a previous project... remember when you can: reduce, reuse, recycle!

 1 Fish 2 Fish Blue Fish Blue Fish...